CivicActions/agile-california/documentation/usds-checklist.md

 #### answers to key questions

 1. Perhaps 40%.
-2. A very very minor fix can be coded, built, tested, and deployed in 10 minutes (3 minutes to test and 7 minutes for build and deployment time.)
+2. A very very minor fix can be coded, built, tested, and deployed in 25 minutes (5 minutes development, 5 minutes code review, 8 minutes automated testing and 7 minutes for automated build and deployment).
 Coding time is often longer, of course.
 3. Our total process from conception to deployment can take as little as 3 hours.
 Once fully coded, the build time is the same as for bugs.
-4. The build/test process runs on every push.
-We probably made 3 code pushes each day.
+4. The build/test process runs on demand.
+We made over 100 code deploys to production, around 6 per-day.
 5. We are using Jenkins as our central tool, which uses docker, docker-compose, and docker-machine to manage the containers.
 6. We are using Jenkins as our central tool, which uses docker, docker-compose, and docker-machine to manage the containers, as well as report and chart test results.
 7. We think there are as many as 50,000 foster kids in California.
 This would be a relatively modest user base.